 Solidity variables and other identifiers can be accessed by simply using their name.
-For storage and memory variables, this will push the address and not the value onto the stack.
-Also note that non-struct and non-array storage variable addresses occupy two slots on the stack: One for the address and one for the byte offset inside the storage slot.
+For memory variables, this will push the address and not the value onto the stack.
+Storage variables are different: Values in storage might not occupy a full storage slot, so their "address" is composed of a slot and a byte-offset inside that slot.
+To retrieve the slot pointed to by the variable x, you used x_slot and to retrieve the byte-offset you used x_offset .

 In assignments (see below), we can even use local Solidity variables to assign to.